 And a lot of it is related to each country’s GDP per capita.

-If, for example, you target third world countries with your videos, you’ll find that you have a much lower CPM than if you target, for example, Sweden, the Netherlands, or France.
+If, for example, you target developing countries with your videos, you’ll find that you have a much lower CPM than if you target, for example, Sweden, the Netherlands, or France.

 If you’re targeting English-speaking viewers, your views are most likely to come from English-speaking areas like the United States, Canada, Australia, and the UK, so it’s important to consider that when calculating your average potential CPM.

 The fight for advertising space is ongoing.
 Advertisers pay top dollars for the best spots, helping to ensure that their ads are seen by the best viewers.

 During some times of the year, advertisers will pay higher premiums for the same advertising space.